Questions about Building Work, Building Plans and Building Lines

 The structure needs to conform to all National Building Regulations!
 The National Building Regulations apply to all buildings within the borders of South Africa!

-Home inspections and the property you are buying selling or doing building work on
+Home inspections and the property you are buying selling or doing extensions and renovations

-Make sure that you are aware of all the defects on the property you are considering buying, selling or building on!
+Make sure that you are aware of all the defects on the property you are considering buying, selling or renovating!
 You should be having a home inspection to protect yourself against possible unexpected costs, legal setbacks and other complications!

 Inspected Once, Inspected Right!®